 The Form I-9 is a time-sensitive document that must be completed by the third business day of an employee's hire date, but employers can actually start the I-9 process as soon as they accept an offer for employment.
 Take advantage of this extra time and consider using an electronic system capable of handling I-9s for remote hires, such as Cisive's Electronic Form I-9 and E-Verify solution.
 Using an electronic I-9 system can assist your company in maintaining compliance even when you use an authorized representative who is not familiar with I-9s.

-Turnaround time, or the direct impact of turnaround time on time to hire, correlates with candidate experience.
-In fact, a 2021 Candidate Expectations Survey13 from Cronofy reports that responsiveness during the hiring process came out on top as the thing that matters most to candidates in the U.S. In fact, 64% of US candidates said that the process of interview scheduling directly impacts their perceptions of an employer, and even more so with those applying for senior roles.
+The candidate experience can make or break a successful hire.
+A 2021 Candidate Expectations Survey16 from Cronofy reports that responsiveness during the hiring process came out on top as the thing that matters most to candidates in the U.S. In fact, 64% of US candidates said that the process of interview scheduling directly impacts their perceptions of an employer, and even more so with those applying for senior roles.

 Global markets are also a priority, as we are now working in remote and hybrid work environments.
-Cisive asked survey participants if their organization recruits internationally, and the majority (just over 75%) do.
+Cisive asked survey participants if their organization recruits internationally, and the vast majority (90%) do (see Table 19).